-• The nearest structures are oil and gas wells and tank batteries.
+• The nearest structures are oil and gas wells, tank batteries and a frac pond.

 Distance to Non-Public Water Supply

 Figures 1 and Figure 2 demonstrates that the location is not within 500 horizontal feet of a private, domestic fresh water well or spring that less than five households use for domestic or stock watering purposes, or within 1,000 horizontal feet of any other fresh water well or spring, in existence at the time of initial application.
 Additionally, this location is also not within 300 feet of a spring or private, domestic fresh water well used for domestic or stock watering purposes, thus qualifying for in-place closure.